OrchardCMS/OrchardCore/src/docs/getting-started/starter-recipes.md

 ### Blog - Lucene Query Recipe

 The Lucene Query recipe is an optional recipe in the TheBlogTheme.
-This recipe runs the Blog Search recipe and as an example, the recipe replaces the RecentBlogPosts SQL query with a Lucene query.
+This recipe runs the Blog Lucene Search recipe and as an example, the recipe replaces the RecentBlogPosts SQL query with a Lucene query.

 #### Blog Lucene Query Recipe Contents